MarWoes/wg-blimp/README.md

 ## Installation

 ### Bioconda
 It is advised to install `wg-blimp` through Bioconda.
-It is also recommended to install `wg-blimp` in a fresh environment, as it has many dependencies that may conflict with other packages, for this you can use:
+It is **strongly** recommended to install `wg-blimp` in a fresh environment, as it has many dependencies that may conflict with other packages, for this you can use:

 ```
 conda create -n wg-blimp wg-blimp r-base==4.0.3
 ```

+***WARNING***: Installing wg-blimp will install mamba and conda as a dependency, so make sure to not install `wg-blimp` in an environment that is used for other purposes, and always run `conda deactivate` after running `wg-blimp`.Otherwise you might accidentally use the `conda` version installed by `wg-blimp` instead of your own.

 ### Docker